iRB-Lab/py-ga-VRPTW/README.md

   ...     ...        ...        ...        ...         ...           ...
   100     x100      y100       q100       e100        l100          s100
 ```
+**Remarks:**

+1. All constants are integers.
+2. `CUST NO.` 0 denotes the depot, where all vehicles must start and finish.
+3. `K` is the maximum number of vehicles.
+4. `Q` the capacity of each vehicle.
+5. `READY TIME` is the earliest time at which service may start at the given customer/depot.
+6. `DUE DATE` is the latest time at which service may start at the given customer/depot.
+7. The value of time is equal to the value of distance.

 ## GA Implementation
 **Distributed Evolutionary Algorithms in Python (DEAP)**